gakkgakk/yahoo-finance-warehouse/readme.md

 * add airbyte configuration files
 * add lightdash metrics

+Tip: If you're tired of managing docker containers by running commands all the time, check out [lazydocker](https://github.com/jesseduffield/lazydocker) and/or the [docker extension](https://code.visualstudio.com/docs/containers/overview) for VSCode.

 ## Warehouse setup

 This section shows how to set up stuff on Linux.
 Most of the stuff runs in docker containers so it shouldn't be too different on other operating systems.